matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Cloud Audit Logs, and Security Command Center help enterprises enforce policies, audit operations, and detect vulnerabilities.
 GCP undergoes regular third-party audits and certifications to ensure compliance with global and industry-specific regulations.

-9) What disaster recovery solutions does GCP offer to enterprises?
+9) What disaster recovery solutions does GCP offer to enterprises? // HERE
 Answer: GCP offers robust disaster recovery solutions to enterprises, including multi-regional storage options, snapshot and backup services, and the ability to replicate workloads across different regions.
 GCP's global infrastructure ensures that enterprises can quickly recover from disasters by distributing applications and data across multiple locations,